Rhoda Erdmann

 Rhoda Erdmann (5 December 1870 - 23 August 1935) was a German cell biologist.
 Working in the early 1900s, Erdmann was a pioneer of cellular biology and one of few women in her field at the time.
 Erdmann's work centered around the reproduction of protozoa, with a particular interest in tissue culture and in vitro cellular reproduction.
-Her work as a protozoologist earned her a graduate student lecturing position at Yale University, though her time in America was cut short by anti-German sentiment surrounding World War I. After a forcible incarceration and then deportation in 1919, Erdmann took a research position at the Institute for Cancer Research at the Charité Hospital of the Friedrich‐Wilhelms University of Berlin.
+Her work as a protozoologist earned her a graduate student lecturing position at Yale University, though her time in America was cut short by anti-German sentiment surrounding World War I. After a forcible incarceration and then deportation in 1919, Erdmann took a research position at the Institute for Cancer Research at the Charité Hospital of the Friedrich Wilhelm University of Berlin.
 There she instituted the first department for experimental cytology in Germany.
 She worked at the University for almost 10 years before receiving on official professorship in 1929.
 Her work was interrupted yet again with the rise of Nazism in 1933, when she was stripped of her professorship position.
 She died in Berlin in 1935.

 Career

 Education

 After passing the required examination in 1892, she moved first to England and then later Romania to work as a teacher, ultimately ending with a position at a Volksschule in Hamburg in 1899.
 In 1900, she earned first-class honors in the examination for teaching.

 In 1903, Erdmann left her teaching position to continue her studies.
-She took courses in zoology and botany in Berlin, Zurich, Marburg and Munich.
+She took courses in zoology and botany at the Friedrich Wilhelm University of Berlin, the University of Zurich, Marburg University, and the Ludwig-Maximilians-Universität München.
 She worked with living animal materials at the Naples Zoological Station, and passed the university qualifying examination in 1907 which she received from the Realgymnasium in Kassel (Hessen).
-She received a Ph.D. in biology from the University of Munich in 1908, working in the laboratory of Richard Hertwig.
+She received a Ph.D. in biology from the Ludwig-Maximilians-Universität München in 1908, working in the laboratory of Richard Hertwig.
 Her dissertation, Experimentelle Untersuchung der Massenverhältnisse von Plasma, Kern und Chromosomen in dem sich entwickelnden Seeigelei, (Experimental investigation of the mass ratios of plasma, nucleus and chromosomes in the developing sea urchin egg) established her career as a protozoologist.
 She was one of the first women doctoral students in Germany, as women had only been allowed to pursue doctoral research beginning in the year 1900.